-Student's Full Name: Date of Birth:/ School: BON E AND JOINT QUESTIONS Yes No MEDICAL QUESTIONS (continued) No 14 Have you ever had a stress fracture?
+Student's Full Name: Date of Birth: / School: BONE AND JOINT QUESTIONS Yes MEDICAL QUESTIONS (continued) No Have you ever had a stress fracture?
 26 Do you worry about your weight?
-15 Did you ever injure a bone, muscle, ligament, joint, or tendon that caused you to miss a practice or game?
-27 Are you trying to or has anyone recommended that you gain or lose weight?
-16 Do you have a bone, muscle, ligament, or joint injury that currently bothers you?
-28 Are you on a special diet or do you avoid certain types of foods or food groups?
-ME DICAL QUESTIONS Yes No 29 Have you ever had an eating disorder?
-17 Do you cough, wheeze, or have difficulty breathing during or after exercise or has a provider ever diagnosed you with asthma?
-Exp lain "Yes" answers here: 18 Are you missing a kidney, an eye, a testicle, your spleen, or any other organ?
-19 Do you have groin or testicle pain or a painful bulge or hernia in the groin area?
-20 Do you have any recurring skin rashes or rashes that come and go, including herpes or methicillin-resistant staphylococcus aureus (MRSA)?
-21 Have you had a concussion or head injury that caused confusion, a prolonged headache, or memory problems?
-22 Have you ever had numbness, had tingling, had weakness in your arms or legs, or been unable to move your arms or legs after being hit or falling?
+Did you ever injure a bone, muscle, ligament, joint, or tendon Are you trying to or has anyone recommended that you gain 27 15 that caused you to miss a practice or game?
+Do you have a bone, muscle, ligament, or joint injury that Are you on a special diet or do you avoid certain types of 16 28 currently bothers you? foods or food groups?
+MEDICAL QUESTIONS Yes No 29 Have you ever had an eating disorder?
+Do you cough, wheeze, or have difficulty breathing during Explain "Yes" answers here: or after exercise or has a provider ever diagnosed you with Are you missing a kidney, an eye, a testicle, your spleen, or any 18 Do you have groin or testicle pain or a painful bulge or hernia 19 in the groin area?
+Do you have any recurring skin rashes or rashes that come and go, including herpes or methicillin-resistant staphylococcus 20 aureus (MRSA)?
+Have you had a concussion or head injury that caused 21 confusion, a prolonged headache, or memory problems?
+Have you ever had numbness, had tingling, had weakness in 22 your arms or legs, or been unable to move your arms or legs after being hit or falling?
 23 Have you ever become ill while exercising in the heat?
-24 Do you or does someone in your family have sickle cell trait or disease?
-25 Have you ever had or do you have any problems with your eyes or vision?
+Do you or does someone in your family have sickle cell trait or disease?
+Have you ever had or do you have any problems with your eyes or vision?
+This form is not considered valid unless all sections are complete.
 Participation in high school sports is not without risk.
-The student-athlete and parent/guardian acknowledge truthful answers to the above questions allows for a trained clinician to assess the individual student-athlete against risk factors associated with sports-related injuries and death.
+The student-athlete and parent/quardian acknowledge truthful answers to the above questions allows for a trained clinician to assess the individual student-athlete against risk factors associated with sports-related injuries and death.
 Florida Statute 1006.20 requires a student candidate for an interscholastic athletic team to successfully complete a preparticipation physical evaluation as the first step of injury prevention.
 This preparticipation physical evaluation shall be completed each year before participating in interscholastic athletic competition or engaging in any practice, tryout, workout, conditioning, or other physical activity, including activities that occur outside of the school year.
 We hereby state, to the best of our knowledge, that our answers to the above questions are complete and correct.
-In addition to the routine physical evaluation required by Florida Statute 1006.20, and FHSAA Bylaw 9.7, we understand and acknowledge that we are hereby advised that the student should undergo a cardiovascular assessment, which may include such diagnostic tests as electrocardiogram (ECG), echocardiogram (ECHO), and/or cardio stress test.
-The FHSAA Sports Medicine Advisory Committee strongly recommends a medical evaluation with your healthcare provider for risk factors of sudden cardiac arrest which may include the special tests listed above.
+In addition to the routine physical evaluation required by Florida Statute 1006.20, and FHSAA Bylaw 9.7, we understand and acknowledge that

+Parent/Guardian Name: (printed) Parent/Guardian Signature: Date: / / we are hereby advised that the student should undergo a cardiovascular assessment, which may include such diagnostic tests as electrocardiogram (ECG), echocardiogram (ECHO), and/or cardio stress test.
+The FHSAA Sports Medicine Advisory Committee strongly recommends a medical evaluation with your healthcare provider for risk factors of sudden cardiac arrest which may include the special